Cleansed

 Lee Curran

-For the Almeida: Romans, a novel; Cat on a Hot Tin Roof; Roots; Look Back in Anger; King Lear; Romeo and Juliet; A Streetcar Named Desire (also West End/ BAM, New York); Summer and Smoke (also West End); Dance Nation.
+For the Almeida: A Doll’s House; Romans, a novel; Cat on a Hot Tin Roof; Roots; Look Back in Anger; King Lear; Romeo and Juliet; A Streetcar Named Desire (also West End/ BAM, New York); Summer and Smoke (also West End); Dance Nation.

-Theatre includes: Constellations (West End/ Broadway/ Royal Court); Jesus Christ Superstar (Regent’s Park Open Air Theatre/ US tour/ Barbican); Next to Normal (West End/ Donmar Warehouse); Player Kings (West End/ UK tour); Henry V; Berberian Sound Studio (Donmar Warehouse); The House of Bernarda Alba; The Welkin; Mr Gum and the Dancing Bear – The Musical!; Protest Song (National Theatre); Britannicus (Lyric Hammersmith); Titus Andronicus; Julius Caesar (RSC); The Song Project; Gundog; X; Linda (Royal Court); The Glass Menagerie; West Side Story (Royal Exchange Theatre, Manchester); The Two Character Play (Hampstead Theatre); This Bitter Earth (Soho Theatre); Harm (Bush Theatre); BURGERZ (Hackney Showroom).
+Theatre includes: Constellations (West End/ Broadway/ Royal Court); Jesus Christ Superstar (Regent’s Park Open Air Theatre/ West End/ International tour); Next to Normal (West End/ Donmar Warehouse); Woman in Mind (West End); Player Kings (West End/ UK tour); The House of Bernarda Alba; The Welkin; Protest Song (National Theatre); Henry V; Berberian Sound Studio (Donmar Warehouse); Titus Andronicus; Julius Caesar (RSC); Bán (Abbey Theatre, Dublin); The Song Project; Gundog; X; Linda (Royal Court); The Glass Menagerie; West Side Story (Royal Exchange Theatre, Manchester); The Two Character Play (Hampstead Theatre); This Bitter Earth (Soho Theatre); Harm (Bush Theatre); BURGERZ (Hackney Showroom).

 Opera includes: Orphée et Eurydice (Royal Opera House); Aida; Fidelio; Nothing (Royal Danish Opera); Tosca (Opera North/ Opera Australia).

-Dance includes: Cycles, Blak Whyte Gray (Boy Blue); The Limit (Royal Opera House); We Are As Gods (James Cousins Company); Enowate (Dickson Mbi); Sun; Political Mother; In Your Rooms; Uprising (Hofesh Shechter Company); Untouchable (Royal Ballet); Grey Matter; Tomorrow (Rambert).
+Dance includes: Cycles, Blak Whyte Gray (Boy Blue); Tellus; Enowate (Dickson Mbi); The Fifth Sun (Luail); The Limit (Royal Opera House); We Are As Gods (James Cousins Company); Sun; Political Mother; Uprising (Hofesh Shechter Company); Untouchable (Royal Ballet); Tomorrow (Rambert).

 George DennisGeorge Dennis